Global instability in the elliptic restricted three body problem: Computation of the Melnikov potential: Proof of Theorem

-We proceed as in the proof of proposition \ref{boundN} changing the path of integration to the path $\Gamma$ defined in \eqref{Gammapath} leading to the integral \eqref{Su}.
+To prove this Proposition we will proceed as in the proof of Proposition~\ref{boundN} changing the path of integration to the path $\Gamma$ defined in \eqref{Gammapath} leading to the integral \eqref{Su}.
 The important fact is that the integral \eqref{Su} does not depend on $\varepsilon$.
 So, we will compute only the $\varepsilon$-independent terms of that integral.
-We will follow a series of lemmas leading to the proof of the statement.
+The rest of this subsection is dedicated to the proof of Proposition~\ref{lema1refinado2N}.